+Date

 Application closing date (fall) 4/1

 Priority Date 12/1

-, 2 ,,

-V

-Yes NO C15 Are first-time, first-year students accepted for terms other than the fall? Х C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning By (date): X Other: First round is released January 15 C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date
+C15 Are first-time, first-year students accepted for terms other than the fall?

+C16 Notification to applicants of admission decision sent (fill in one only)

+On a rolling basis beginning (date): By (date):

+, First round is released January 15 and

+Other: rolling thereafter

+C17 Reply policy for admitted applicants (fill in one only)

+Must reply by (date):

+No set date

+Must reply by May 1st or within 2

+Other:

-Х Must reply by May 1st or within Other: 2 weeks if notified thereafter Deadline for housing deposit (MMDI Amount of housing deposit: 1-Apr \$ 200.00 Refundable if student does not enro II?
-X Yes, in full Yes, in part No C18 Deferred admission Does your institution allow students admission? to postpone enrollr nent after Yes X No If yes, maximum period of postponement: 7 consecutiv e semesters C19 Early admission of high school st udents Yes No Does your institution allow high schofirst-time, first-year (freshman) stude school graduation?
-X No C20 Common Application: Question re moved from CDS.
-(Initiated during 20 06-2007 cycle) C21-C22: Early Decision and l Farly Action F Plans - Larry Addion 1 iuno C21 Early Decision Yes No Does your institution offer an early of permits students to apply and be no in advance of the regular notification commit to attending if accepted) for applicants for fall enrollment? tified of an admissi n date and that asks on decision well students to Х If "yes," please complete the following First or only early de • date • First or only early de Other early decision cision plan notificat Other early decision te For the Fall 2020 entering class: Number of early decision application Number of applicants admitted under Please provide significant details ab er early decision pla ın · · · · · · · · · · · · · · · · · · · C22 Early action Yes No Do you have a nonbinding early actinotified of an admission decision we notification date but do not have to decision where the control of th ell in advance of the regular х lf "yes," please complete the f Early action clos Early action notil ing date 12/1 1/15 Yes No Is your early action plan a "restrictive students from applying to other early you limit Х
+Deadline for housing deposit (MMDD): 3-May Amount of housing deposit: \$200 Refundable if student does not enroll?
+Yes, in full Yes, in part No C18 Deferred admission Does your institution allow students to postpone enrollment after admission?
+If yes, maximum period of postponement: 7 consecutive Yes X /e semesters No C19 Early admission of high school students Deep your institution allow high asheel students to anroll as full time, first time, first Yes X No Does your institution allow high school students to enroll as full-time, first-time, first- ^ C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cyc cle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits If "yes," please complete the following: First or only early decision plan closing date Х First or only early decision plan closing date Other early decision plan closing date Other early decision plan notification date For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action 022 Yes No Do you have a nonbinding early action plan whereby students are notified of an If "yes," please complete the following: Х